 At least two women, and possibly two children, all from the same family, were reportedly killed by a US drone strike on a house in Yakla, in the Wald Rabi area of Bayda governorate, on the evening of December 15th 2017.

-On January 10th 2018, a US Central Command statement confirmed that a strike took place in Bayda on this day, and indicated that it had resulted in the death of AQAP “external operations facilitator” Miqdad al-Sana’ani.
+On January 10th 2018, a US Central Command statement confirmed that a strike took place in Bayda on December 15th, and indicated that it had resulted in the death of AQAP “external operations facilitator” Miqdad al-Sana’ani.
 It made no mention of civilian harm.

 Two sources, Yemen Shabab and @marib_alward, stated that at least two women were killed, and other civilians injured, in the attack.
 As the former noted [translation]: “Private local sources told Yemen Shabab Net, that at least two women were killed about half an hour previous to now, in an American drone airstrike in the area of Yakla, in the Directorate of Ould Rabee, affiliated to Qayfah, in Al Bayda Governorate.
 The sources confirmed that the raid targeted a house inhabited by two civilians in the area, which resulted in the death of two women and the injury of others, whose identity and number have not been known until now.”